dweekly/docs/pages/deep-linked-ads/creating-branch-links-for-product-feeds.md

 ### Creating a Google Feed

 The type of feed you create should match the business type you selected when creating your Dynamic remarketing campaign.
-Use the "Custom" feed only if the other business types don't apply to your products or services.
+Use the <notranslate>"Custom"</notranslate> feed only if the other business types don't apply to your products or services.
 Please refer to Google’s [Create a feed for your responsive ads](https://support.google.com/google-ads/answer/6053288?hl=en&ref_topic=3180758) for the following:

 *   About feeds